saffronrust/fyp_nightshade/README.md

 #### Step 3: Data Processing

 The tool I used to finetune a Stable Diffusion model was [EveryDream2trainer](https://github.com/victorchall/EveryDream2trainer).
-The paper said not to use LORA or dreambooth so this was the perfect tool to use, since its a general case fine tuner.
+The paper said not to use LORA or Dreambooth so this was the perfect tool to use, since its a general case fine tuner.

-Their accepted data format is a jpg and txt file for the caption, so I had to write some code to process the pickle files to separate them into their corresponding image and txt files.
+Their accepted data format is a jpg and txt file for the caption, so I had to write some code in `playground.ipynb` to process the pickle files to separate them into their corresponding image and txt files.

 #### Step 4: Training the Model

-I transferred the dataset into the repository and ran `python train.py --config train.json`, your parameters may vary, but I used 80 epochs for 200-300 images.
+I transferred the dataset into the EveryDream2trainer repository and ran `python train.py --config train.json`, your parameters may vary, but I used 120 epochs for 200-300 images.

 #### Step 5: Generating from the Poisoned Model